chshrc/big-brain/terminal/README.md

 use the backspace `\` in front of a command like `\top` to run the untampered command instead of the alias.

+## Terminal multiplexer

+`tmux` is the successor to `screen`, the oldest method to combine multiple windows.
+`tmux` adds the concept of panes in addition to windows to multiplexers.
+It is useful to use screen-centric tmux configuration to use the muscle-memory to also apply to systems, where only screen is installed.
+E.g. binding Ctrl + A instead of Ctrl + B

+You have to install the `tmux` package yourself on your system.

 ## Vi(m)